 If you don’t have a valid US driver’s license, you won’t be able to purchase insurance from any carrier.
 Assuming you’re renting a car, using their insurance might be the easiest way.

-If you plan to stay and drive in the US, it’s better you get your license in your home state.
+If you plan to stay and drive in the US, it’s better if you get your license in your home state.
 Some states, such as California, will award an undocumented immigrant a license.
 Therefore, obtain at least three auto insurance quotes to compare rates and coverage.